Nutrition Major with a Dietetics Concentration

 - Miami University Nutrition Alumni surveyed responded that 100% felt they had received an excellent education.

-- Miami University dietetic students average five-year pass-rate on the registration examination within one year of first attempt taking the exam is 98%, which meets the ACEND requirements with commendation
+- Miami University dietetic students' average three-year pass-rate on the registration examination within one year of first attempt taking the exam is 97%, which meets the ACEND requirements with commendation (Source: CDR data 2020-2022).

-- Miami University dietetic student placement in internships averaged over a five-year period is 100% versus a national placement average of 69%.
+- Miami University dietetic student placement in internships is 100% versus a national placement average of 70% (Source: ACEND Data).

 Mission and Goals